-From small Yeses that increase your agreeability to the ultimate yes to confirm signing on the dotted line.
+Small Yeses during the pre pitch talk increase your agreeability.
+These are precusors to the ultimate Yes, confirm signing on the dotted line.
 The reason of talking about matters that excite your prospect during the warm up is to collect simple Yeses.
-Make it a goal to increase your agreeability with a meld of at least 10 Yeses or sincere nods before pitching the offer.
+Make it a goal to increase your agreeability with a number of at least 10 Yeses or sincere nods before pitching the offer.
 These are from topics both of you and the prospects were genuinely involved at.
 Congratulations, You’re halfway to the big Yes.

 📍 “Tact is not just choosing the right words.
 It is also choosing the perfect timing.”

 Basic rule is “Adjectives for involvement.
 Noun for action”.
 Be ultra sensitive to the effect of every word you say and when is the opportune time to drop it.
 Reserve synonyms on perfect junctures along your pitch.
 Use mental pause, laughter and intonations calculatedly.
 Influence is done with right tact and calibrated spontaneity.

 READ ALSO: Subtly Learnt Sales Strategies from Reading Crime Novels

 📍 “Only Today Offer (Limited Time Offer) is not imposed.
 It is availed smoothly when you made a good job on insinuating the fear of loss over the hope of pleasure”